M2000Interpreter/Environment/utf8/textp0.frm.utf8.txt

         Exit Function
     End If
 Else
-If Forms.count < 6 Then SleepWaitEdit bstack, 30
+If Forms.Count < 6 Then SleepWaitEdit bstack, 30
 End If
 If AskInput Then
 NeoMsgBox.gList3.SetFocus